Powell Scholar Group Activities

 The Powell Scholars have initiated a major project in Dimen, China.
 Click here for more information.

 * In fall, 2009, the retreat focused on ideas for an event to celebrate President Eibeck’s Inauguration; the proposal that resulted was among six chosen for funding.
 The Scholars dedicated a large photo mural of Muir Woods by Stephen Joseph in Dr. Eibeck’s honor.
 In fall, 2010, our retreat focused on the Powell Emerging Leader Award (Click here to see the Stockton Record article regarding the Powell Emerging Leader Award).
 Every other year this award will be given each year to a leader throughout the world younger than 25, who represents the Powell Scholars mission and has already made an extraordinary difference.
 In 2011, we focused on developing guidelines for Callison Hall, the new intellectual home of the Powell Scholars.
-We also nominated nationally known speakers and performers to sponsor; including Molly Donovan, associate curator of the National Gallery of Art, who visited in Spring 2012; and Wynton Marsalis, who will visit in Spring 2013.
+We also nominated nationally known speakers and performers to sponsor; including Molly Donovan, associate curator of the National Gallery of Art, who visited in Spring 2012; and Wynton Marsalis, who visited in Spring 2013.